-While the money provided by the City Council is intended to fund slots within and in addition to the EarlyLearn program, ACS does not characterize the discretionary funding as part of the EarlyLearn funding model.
-For the purposes of this fiscal brief, IBO has referred to the City Council's discretionary funding as EarlyLearn funds because they have been used to augment the size of the child care system for 2013.
+While the money provided by the City Council is intended to fund slots in the EarlyLearn program at the same rates and based on the same standards, ACS does not characterize the discretionary funding as part of the EarlyLearn funding model.
+For the purposes of this fiscal brief, IBO has referred to the City Council's discretionary funding as EarlyLearn funds because they have been used to augment the size of the program for 2013.